jMotif/jmotif-R/README.md

 #### 9.0 Rare Rule Anomaly algorithm.
 RRA (i.e., Rare Rule Anomaly) algorithm extends the HOT-SAX algorithm leveraging grammar compression properties.
 In particular, it runs the same HOT-SAX outer and inner loops but (i) uses a diferent candidate subsequences pool which is (ii) ordered by different criterion.

-Specifically, candidate subsequences are time series intervals corresponding to grammar rules (which naturally vary in length) and they are ordered by the corresponding grammar rule use (a grammar rule property which I utilize for the for the speed).
+Specifically, candidate subsequences are time series intervals corresponding to grammar rules (which naturally vary in length) and they are ordered by the corresponding grammar rule use (a grammar rule property which I utilize for the speed).